Authority for the Anointing

 Our responsibility in Leadership is to support the environment and teaching needed to help all members fulfill the call on their lives individually and corporately as the Body of Christ.
 Amen?

-Authority for the Anointing: In examining carefully, First Corinthians Chapter Eleven, defining “the head of the man,” these verses can easily be defined, to set people free, rather than tell them to be silent.
+To be Free in Christ: In examining carefully, First Corinthians Chapter Eleven, defining “the head of the man,” these verses can easily be defined, to set people free, rather than tell them to be silent.
 Get your Bible and leave it open it to First Corinthians 11:1-16 as we study:

 Proverbs 25:2 tells us that the glory of God is to conceal a thing, but the honor of a king is to search out the matter.
 The Bible is full of metaphors, also known as “Word Pictures” or “Figures of Speech”; they point to a subject in a manner letting us know what is being talked about, without really pointing to the matter.

 Watching for Metaphors: For instance, if someone told us, “Don’t count your chickens before they hatch,” we would know that they were telling us,” not to count on something until it’s in hand.”
 Paul used many such metaphors and allegories.
 For example, in Galatians he talks about Hagar (Agar) and Ishmael; but we know that Hagar was a real person, not a mount.
 Yet Paul compares her to the mount (Gal 4:25).
-In Ephesians he speaks of the husband and wife and then says, “This is a great mystery; but I speak concerning Christ and the church” (Eph 5:32).
+In Ephesians, he speaks of the husband and wife and then says, “This is a great mystery; but I speak concerning Christ and the church” (Eph 5:32).
 So it is as well, in First Corinthians chapter 11 and then again in chapter 14.
 If we consider that God is not partial, we can’t read chapters 11 or 14 without making God partial, without clarity on the meaning of the metaphors used.

 For instance, we might think, regarding the context of chapter 11 (re: “husband and wife), that the meaning excludes widows or single women, as well as widowers and single men.
 It might also indicate from our perspective, some strange figures.
-It might even appear as if the wife is lower than a second class citizen, considering that according to some interpretations of these passages in Scripture, she can’t reach God except through her husband.
+It might even appear as if the wife is lower than a second-class citizen, considering that according to some interpretations of these passages in Scripture, she can’t reach God except through her husband.
 So much for the “two shall be one.”

 Meaning of Metaphors: If the head of the wife is the husband, yet the mouth of the wife is attached to the head, but the wife is to remain silent, this would mean that the mouth of the husband is to remain closed too.
 There must be more to this teaching than only what pertains to a husband and wife, especially when Paul tells the wives that they will learn more at home than they do in the gathering.